Roughkingsir/forlaw-dops/README.md

 # CI/CD Test App

-This is a simple app to test your CI/CD pipeline, consisting of a React frontend and a FastAPI backend.
+This is a simple app to test your CI/CD pipeline, consisting of a React frontend and a Django backend.

 ## Folder Structure
 - `frontend/`: React app
-- `backend/`: FastAPI app
+- `backend/`: Django app

 ---